Report an Error

-Being a single-slot card, its power draw is rated at 34 W maximum.
+Being a single-slot card, the NVIDIA Quadro FX 380 does not require any additional power connector, its power draw is rated at 34 W maximum.
 Display outputs include: 2x DVI.
 Quadro FX 380 is connected to the rest of the system using a PCIe 2.0 x16 interface.
 The card measures 198 mm in length, and features a single-slot cooling solution.
 Its price at launch was 129 US Dollars.

 ||Mar 30th, 2009

 ||PCIe 2.0 x16